One in five people in Northern Ireland will experience mental ill health. It can happen to anyone, anywhere, at any time.

-It is 12 hours of evidence-based training, teaching participants how to recognise the symptoms of mental health problems e.g. depression, anxiety and psychosis.
+Our course, which can be taken over 2 full days or 4 evening sessions, is evidence-based, teaching participants how to recognise the symptoms of mental health problems e.g. depression, anxiety and psychosis.

 Topics covered include:

 Our hope is that by the end of the course, you will have a greater understanding of mental health problems and how it can impact on individuals and society; you will have developed skill, motivation, knowledge and confidence in offering help to those with symptoms of mental illness; and you will know where to guide people to for appropriate professional help.

 Mental Health First Aid course can be delivered to groups of up to 20 – all participants must be 18+.
 Free funded places are available if you are based in the Southern HSCT area.
 Please contact us for further details if you are based in another Trust area.